Esther Pohl Lovejoy: Medical Women's National Association (MWNA) and American Women's Hospitals (AWH)

 In 1915, the Medical Women's National Association (MWNA) was established to advocate for women physicians; the organization utilized petitions, rallies and various other efforts to try and grant officer status to the women serving in the US Army Medical Corps.
 Lovejoy herself argued that women were already performing medical relief work, and that they were prepared and eligible to organize their official service in the war.

 Due to these efforts, the MWNA decided to establish a War Service Committee led by Dr. Rosalie Morton in June 1917.
 Subsequently, Lovejoy was appointed to be the chair of an additional committee on Maternity Service, which was established because maternity cases in areas of war were left to women physicians as a result of male physicians' service in the military.

 In 1918, members of the Medical Women's National Association voted to establish Lovejoy as their first Vice President.
 The following year, Lovejoy was asked to be the new chair of the American Women's Hospitals (AWH), formerly referred to as the War Service Committee.
 She then became the MWNA's acting president months later after Etta Gray, the president at the time, left to provide care in Serbia.
-She led the AWH from her first appointment in 1919 until passing away in 1967.
+She led the AWH from her first appointment in 1919 until dying in 1967.
 Under her guidance, the AWH had many objectives, one of which was to provide services in the public health sector in addition to establishing various orphanages and clinics in war-torn areas.

 During World War II in 1939, the AWH expanded their services by providing care in Greece, Britain and the Far East.
 The association ultimately provided service to victims of war in almost 30 different nations.